tinode/chat/docs/API.md

 ### Downloading

-The default serving endpoint `v0/file/s` serves files in response to HTTP GET requests.
+The serving endpoint `/v0/file/s` serves files in response to HTTP GET requests.
+The client must evaluate relative URLs against this endpoint, i.e. if it receives a URL `mfHLxDWFhfU.pdf` or `./mfHLxDWFhfU.pdf` it should interpret it as a path `/v0/file/s/mfHLxDWFhfU.pdf` at the current Tinode HTTP server.
 As a security measure, the client should not send security credentials if the download URL is absolute and leads to another server.